hilbix/tino/howto/firefox.md

 If you think, this is good, then think again.
 As Entropy cannot get lower, it is impossible to make the world more easy.
 All you can do is to increase the disturbance.
 As Mozilla did.
 They cannot deny this fact.
-And they cannot deny, that they are the only one who is responsible for this.
+And they cannot deny, that they are the only one, who is responsible for this.